sirandluke/Sow/README.md

 Saving up money to enroll into the Apple Developer Program and meet all the requirements to join.

 ## Contact
-For all comments and concerns, contact me by email: lsirand@ucsd.edu
+For all inquiries, comments and concerns, contact me by email: lsirand@ucsd.edu